The Border (2008 TV series)

-The Border is a Canadian drama that aired on CBC Television and 20 other TV networks worldwide.
+The Border is a Canadian drama television series that aired on CBC Television and 20 other TV networks worldwide.
 It was created by Peter Raymont, Lindalee Tracey, Janet MacLean and Jeremy Hole of White Pine Pictures.
 The executive in charge of production is Janice Dawe.
 Episodes in the first season were directed by John Fawcett, Michael DeCarlo, Ken Girotti, Kelly Makin, Brett Sullivan and Philip Earnshaw.
 The first season had a total budget of 20 million dollars, with about 1.5 million dollars per episode.

 The series is set in Toronto and follows agents of Immigration and Customs Security (ICS), a fictitious agency described as being created by the Government of Canada to deal with trans-border matters including terrorism and smuggling.

 The cancellation of The Border was announced by the CBC after three seasons were aired.

 Episodes

 Cast and characters

 The show stars many Canadian television actors such as James McGowan, Graham Abbey and Catherine Disher.
 Sofia Milos and Daisy Beaumont are the only non-Canadian actresses to star, as United States Department of Homeland Security special agent Bianca LaGarda and British intelligence agent Charlotte Bates respectively.

 Grace Park joined the cast in Season 2.
 She appeared in six episodes of thirteen as American Homeland Security agent Liz Carver, and continued the role into Season 3.